 Another KORIGEN application field is the modeling of the radioactive inventory evolution .
 KORIGEN estimates the nuclide composition of spent nuclear fuel after discharge of fuel subassemblies from the reactor core, tracks changes of the nuclide densities caused by the radioactive decay processes and spontaneous fissions and derives key characteristics of radioactive inventory in dependence on the spent fuel storage time:

 - Molar concentrations or masses (g) for nuclides and elements

 - Radioactivities (Bq or Ci)

-- Total decay heat (W)
+- Total and gamma heat releases (W)

-- Ingestion radiotoxicities (realtive)
+- Ingestion radiotoxicities (relative)

 - Inhalation radiotoxicities (relative)